 We all have gaps in our education!
 I explain in Unschooled that there is now so much information and knowledge generated every day that it is impossible for any of us to know even a fraction of it.
 The key is to cultivate a lifelong love of reading, learning, and doing propelled by human curiosity and with a clear sense of personal agency and responsibility.
 I argue in Unschooled that a schooled approach to learning is incompatible with the realities of the Innovation Era, with a technology-enabled culture and the skills and careers that constantly change with it.
 We don’t need people who can stay passive, follow all the directions, color in the lines, memorize facts, regurgitate those facts, and get the Good Job! sticker.
 Robots do that.
 What we need are creative thinkers and inventive doers who color outside the lines and tell the robots what to do.
 Schooling was for the past.
 Unschooling is the future.

 What do you think of the unschooling approach?
-Let us know below and enter to win a copy of this book!
+Let us know below!